YA Friday: Larger than Life Biographies

 Rockin' the Boat 50 Iconic Rebels and Revolutionaries: From Joan of Arc to Malcolm X, book cover

-Rockin' the Boat 50 Iconic Rebels and Revolutionaries: From Joan of Arc to Malcolm X Jeff Fleischer
+Rockin' the Boat 50 Iconic Rebels and Revolutionaries: From Joan of Arc to Malcolm X by Jeff Fleischer

 We love to root for the underdog, and that's part of why we're drawn to the stories of revolutionaries.
 Whether they fail, succeed, or succeed only to become what they once fought against, people who can rally others to their cause and shake up the status quo tend to be inherently interesting.
 This tells the stories of 50 such legends throughout the world, from people fed up with the Roman Empire, to the revolutionaries who helped create America.